 Simple Activities To Improve Your Child’s Motor Development

-Gross motor skills include those actions that involve large muscle groups—actions, like sitting up, rolling over, standing, and walking, are all considered gross motor skills.
+Gross motor skills include those actions that involve large muscle groups, like sitting up, rolling over, standing, and walking, are all considered gross motor skills.

-Doing what you can to improve your child’s motor development will help them to create connections in the brain as well; studies show that children who struggle with making those strides in motor development have fewer neural pathways than those whose development is on track.
+Doing what you can to improve your child’s motor development will help them to create connections in the brain; studies show that children who struggle with making those strides in motor development have fewer neural pathways than those that are on track.
 If your child is experiencing difficulty with motor development, try these fun and engaging activities to improve their skills:

 1. Work with play dough or clay

 Playdough, clay, and putty are staples of a sensory protocol; they can strengthen those muscles that aid in the development of motor competence.
 Encourage your child to pull, push, squeeze, roll, and manipulate this substance, using fun toys and even scissors to play.
 Have fun and get creative, knowing that you are improving your child’s motor skills with every play session.

 Different types of painting can aid in the development of your child’s hand-eye coordination and manual dexterity.
 Finger painting, in particular, is fun for children, as it allows them to “feel” the experience with their hands and to get a little messy!
 With the use of a brush, children can increase manual dexterity and learn how to better manipulate brushes, pencils, and other writing utensils as tools.
 If your child has sensory needs, consider adding another layer of stimulation to the mix; add some scented paints for fun.